The Hundred: Southern Brave beat Birmingham Phoenix in Lord's final as Paul Stirling top-scores

 We seemed set for Livingstone to produce another match-winning innings, akin to his rapid 90-odd against Northern Superchargers earlier in the week and England-record 42-ball T20I hundred against Pakistan earlier this summer.

-However, he then paid the price for dawdling instead of running full pelt as David smashed the stumps from the deep.
+However, he then paid the price for not running at completely full pelt as David brilliantly smashed the stumps from the deep.
 Brave still needed 99 from 55 balls at that point with their most destructive batter in the hutch.
 It proved a decisive moment.

 🎇 BOOM! 🎇— Sky Sports Cricket (@SkyCricket) August 21, 2021